vityah1/finman_api/README.md

-Small and compact back-end rest-api for front-end Vue.Js 3.1 financial manger writen flask and using jwt auth
+Small and compact back-end rest-api for front-end Vue.Js 3.1 financial manger writen flask and using jwt auth.

+This is not ideal code but this is simple solution and practise for use flask, jwt tehnologies

-Instalation:
+# Instalation:

 1. pip3 install -r requirements.txt